V4Fire/Client/src/core/dom/image/README.md

 ### Default value for stage images

-To avoid redundant lines of code, you can specify default parameters for load and error stages of an image.
+To avoid redundant code lines, you can specify default parameters for load and error stages of an image.

 **core/dom/image/const.ts**